 Anonymous asked: How do you recommend women keep their genitals fresh and clean without any unnatural products?

 Great question!
-First, we’d like to quickly address the language of saying “women” instead of “female-bodied people:” not everyone who identifies as a woman has a vagina/vulva.
+First, we’d like to quickly address the language of saying “women” instead of “female assigned” - not everyone who identifies as a woman has a vagina/vulva, not everyone with a vulva/vagina is a woman!

 In regards to keeping it fresh and clean, here are a few tips and tricks: